 9. Transfer the meat to a plate without the liquid and slather the ribs with the remaining BBQ sauce

 10. Serve with your favorite side dish

 Short ribs are renowned for their incredible flavor and remarkable marbling.
 It is normally braised or slow-cooked in a crock-pot to deliver the perfect delicacy.
 However, cooking this cut of beef could take up to 5 hours before it is ready for serving and this means you have to wait longer before you can impress your guests with this dish.

 Thankfully, we have a shorter way to do this.
 You can sear your meat and still attain the desired taste within minutes.
-Searing is one of the quickest ways of cooking short ribs, as it only requires less than 30 minutes for the meat to be ready.
+Through a grill, searing is one of the quickest ways of cooking short ribs, as it only requires less than 30 minutes for the meat to be ready.

 1. Season short ribs generously with kosher salt and ground pepper

 2. Slice half the onions and half the tomatillos thinly

 3. Combine in a bowl and pour in the lime juice

 4. Set up and fire up your charcoal grill, gas grill or stovetop.

 5. Heat oil in a large skillet or fry pan over medium-high heat